 As the brilliant infographic Why Your Brain Craves Infographics explains, people are visually wired.
 We're all far more likely to be willing to read, understand, and remember a presentation that includes engaging visuals.
 But while visuals are arguably the most essential learning tool, they can only go so far.

 There is also the vital component of kinetic learning, by which people are better able to retain information through a physical activity.
-So it makes a lot of sense that adding interactivity to the already potent field of data visualization should make an infographic even more memorable and effective.
+So it makes a lot of sense that adding interactivity to the already potent field of data visualisation should make an infographic even more memorable and effective.

 02. Add spice with scrolling effects